ocefpaf/2019-DMAC/slides/slides.md

 # Goals (continued)

->- Identify gaps in our tools and/or if we need new ones to deal with new challenges (bio-obis-taxa?).
+>- Identify gaps in our tools and/or if we need new ones to deal with new challenges (bio-obis-taxa?
+EML checker?).
 >- Increase the "bus" factor and lower the barrier for newcomers.
 >- Create a policy for releases, *sdist* publication, and packaging.